ShaniaB417/OnlineOrders/README.md

 # OnlineOrders
-database solution store online orders
+SQL programming project that using a database solution to Demonstrate J Crew Group Online Orders.